Admissions Policies and Procedures

 Any applicant involved in previous, current, or pending disciplinary action at another school or postsecondary institution or criminal action is required to indicate this information on HCC’s application for admission.
 Students who indicate they are involved in prior, current, or pending disciplinary or criminal actions may be placed in a pending admissions status until their individual circumstances have been reviewed, further documentation is provided if requested, and conditions of admission, if any, are determined.

 Additional admissions procedures are required for high school, transfer, and previously dismissed students as well as for international citizens.
-Additional application procedures are required for those seeking admission to the Frederick K. Schoenbrodt Scholars Program.
 Additional procedures are also required for students seeking admission to the clinical component of some health career programs.
 Students planning to enroll in Mid-Maryland Allied Healthcare Education Consortium Programs must complete the specific admissions procedures jointly agreed to by consortium institutions (Howard Community College, Carroll Community College, and Frederick Community College).
-Different application procedures are required for the James W. Rouse Scholars, STEM Scholars, Silas Craft Collegians, Freshman Focus, and Early Entrance programs (see Admissions for more details).
+Different application procedures are required for the James W. Rouse Scholars, Frederick K. Schoenbrodt Scholars, STEM Scholars, Silas Craft Collegians, Freshman Focus, and Early Entrance programs (see Admissions for more details).

 Although admitted to the college, students may not enroll in particular courses unless they have the necessary educational background.
 The college has a mandatory basic skills assessment policy.
 Placement tests are required for most students planning to enroll in English or mathematics courses or courses with English or mathematics prerequisites.
 Placement test exemptions are possible (see Placement Testing for more information).